-Under the CEO Employment Agreement, Mr. Bernstein was entitled to be paid a cash bonus at a target level of \$3,000,000 in 2018, subject to review and increase from time to time by the Compensation Committee, in its sole discretion.
-As a result of a review of Mr. Bernstein's performance during 2018 by the Compensation Committee and other directors, Mr. Bernstein was paid a cash bonus of \$3,500,000.
-In determining Mr. Bernstein's cash bonus, the Compensation Committee considered the progress AB made across its three firm-wide initiatives in 2018, which are:
+Under the CEO Employment Agreement, Mr. Bernstein was entitled to be paid a cash bonus at a target level of \$3,000,000 in 2019, subject to review and increase from time to time by the Compensation Committee, in its sole discretion.
+As a result of a review of Mr. Bernstein's performance during 2019 by the Compensation Committee, Mr. Bernstein was paid a cash bonus of \$3,850,000.
+In determining Mr. Bernstein's cash bonus, the Compensation Committee considered the progress AB made in advancing its Growth Strategy and Mr. Bernstein's individual achievements during 2019, as described above.